TomPark2000/TomPark2000/README.md

 ### 🌱 Learning Journey
 - Currently immersed in the potential of Machine Learning and actively seeking projects and collaborations in this area.
 - In the process of mastering Python and exploring algorithms and models that drive insights from data.

+Please note that these are not all my projects, writing descriptions takes time :)